 So begins this Parliamentary archives guide to protestation rolls, a useful 17th century source (although few are online and the information within is pretty scanty).
 The returns were the result of an order that all men had to swear an oath of allegiance to the Protestant religion.

-Here you can search the archives catalogue, Portcullis, by entering ‘protestation returns’ into the appropriate field.
+Here you can search the archives catalogue by entering ‘protestation returns’ into the appropriate field.
 The resulting list will show surviving returns by county, with the parishes or hundreds listed.

-You can also use Portcullis to search for Returns of Roman Catholics that were compiled between 1680 and 1781.
+You can also search for Returns of Roman Catholics that were compiled between 1680 and 1781.